anon-blue/anon.blue/README.txt

-aaaaaaça pole gavé ça poleça polke gavégavé bhgjjblbhbgvfxdcvjhnk,nhgdc ouil app haha je t'ai eu ou es tuidejaaaaaaaaaaaaaaaaaa F5, merci jjjjjjjjjjj oui, maiiii i will never use the magic clear bjtton because it is sacred  from the begin of the univ  sens tout étaint maintenu tounu tout bronzé          The question is : ça polke ou ça polke pas?
+aaaaaaça pole gavé ça poleça polke gavégavé bhgjjblbhbgvfxdcvjhnk,nhgdc ouil app haha je t'ai eu ou es tuidejaaaaaaaaaaaaaaaaaa F5, merci jjjjjjjjjjj oui, maiiii i will never use the magic clear bjtton because it is sacred  from the begin of the universe nobody ever used the clear button bronzézette     The question is : ça polke ou ça polke pas?
 Tu dances ou tu dances pas.??
 Ok on prévoit donc une évasion polkesque.
 Yes, or noyes i can, you're singing ™ he7 quel chasos quel ch aosequand même eeeeeeeeeeeeeeeeeeeeeeeeeeeeeee EEEEEEE eeeeeeeee eeeaaaaaaaaaaaa